Active Under Contract Meaning

-Once a contract is fulfilled, it’s good news for the buyer and the seller, and the property then moves from active under contract to “pending.”
+Once all the contingencies in the purchase contract are fulfilled the status of the property will change from active under contract to pending.
 If a property on the MLS has a pending status, it means that the sale has entered the escrow period.
 During this time, the final stages are underway.
 Final paperwork is signed, and the disbursement of funds takes place.

 It’s worth noting that, while a listing agent usually won’t accept offers on a house that has a pending sale, a buyer’s agent can contact the listing agent and let them know they have a client who is keen and interested in the property.
 This means that, if the sale does fall through, they have a heads up and can quickly write an offer before the house is put back on the MLS as active.

 Remember, each circumstance is very different, and it often depends on both the buyers and the sellers.
 There isn’t necessarily a one-size-fits-all solution to when you can view a property or whether or not a sale will go through.
 It’s best to ask your agent on a case-by-case basis, as it’s their job to do the very best they can to get you the home you want.
 However, having a good understanding of these essential real estate terms will help you feel confident and pave the way on your path to purchasing the home of your dreams.